Ellis scores twice to lead Predators past Coyotes 3-1

 NASHVILLE, Tenn.
+(AP) -- Craig Smith has gone 22 games without a goal and he's still helping the Predators win.

-(AP) -- Ryan Ellis scored twice, Pekka Rinne made 25 saves and the Nashville Predators beat the Arizona Coyotes 3-1 on Monday night.
+Ryan Ellis scored twice, Pekka Rinne made 25 saves and Smith had two assists in Nashville's 3-1 victory over the Arizona Coyotes on Monday night.

+''Everybody is accountable to the way they play,'' Predators coach Peter Laviolette said. ''It was really good to see Craig come back in and play the game that he did today.
+He had some looks, he used his speed, he's working really hard out there, but it was nice to see him cash in offensively, which he's been able to do for quite a few years now.''

 Viktor Arvidsson also scored for the Predators, who have won four of five.

-Craig Smith added two assists.
+Nashville began the day holding the Western Conference's second wild card, and the victory moved the Predators ahead of idle St. Louis into third place in the Central Division.

+Smith, with just nine goals this season, was a healthy scratch in Nashville's previous game Saturday at Carolina.
+He assisted on both goals by Ellis.

+''He's obviously been a little bit snake-bitten for his standards, but to see him get those two points - huge, not only for him, but for our team,'' Ellis said. ''If he can get rolling like he did tonight, it'd be excellent not only for him, but for us.''

-Oliver Ekman-Larsson had the lone goal and Mike Smith stopped 28 shots for Arizona, which has lost three straight.
+Oliver Ekman-Larsson had the lone Coyotes goal and Mike Smith stopped 28 shots for Arizona, which has lost three straight.

-Rinne was lightly tested in the first period, making just five saves, but the action picked up after that as the Finn made 11 saves in the second and nine in the third.
+Rinne was lightly tested in the first period, making just five saves, but the action picked up after that as the Finn stopped 11 shots in the second and nine in the third.
 His best sequence came midway through the second, when he denied two attempts by Josh Jooris and one by Jamie McGinn in an 11-second span.

+''I thought that even though early on I didn't get a lot of shots, it was still easy to stay in the game,'' Rinne said. ''Just considering the magnitude of this game, it's a big two points and I was treating it as a playoff game.''

 Arvidsson scored the game's first goal five minutes into the second period.